biohackathon-japan/bh23-multiomics-knowledge-graph/paper/paper.md

 # Future work

-Moving forward, there are several areas of potential future work to enhance our project's linked data standardization with LLMs.
-First, exploring advanced LLMs and optimizing computational efficiency can improve performance.
+Moving forward, there are several areas of potential future work to enhance our project's multi-omics data analysis pltaform.
+First, exploring further graph networks architectures and optimizing training performance.
 Additionally, expanding ontology mapping to cover more domains and integrating external data sources would increase the scope of our standardization efforts.
-Validating and evaluating results against gold-standard datasets, involving domain experts, and developing a user-friendly interface for researchers to interact with the pipelines are crucial next steps.
+Validating and evaluating results against gold-standard multi-omics datasets, involving domain experts, and developing a user-friendly library for researchers to run their own analysis are crucial next steps.
 These future endeavors will refine and advance our methodology, increasing its impact and adoption in bioinformatics.

 ## Acknowledgements